haskell/cabal/Cabal/doc/installing-packages.rst

    detect and warn in this situation, but it is not perfect.

-In Cabal 2.0, support for a single positional argument was added to ``setup configure`` This makes Cabal configure the specific component to be configured.
+In Cabal 2.0, support for a single positional argument was added to ``cabal configure`` This makes Cabal configure the specific component to be configured.
 Specified names can be qualified with ``lib:`` or ``exe:`` in case just a name is ambiguous (as would be the case for a package named ``p`` which has a library and an executable named ``p``.)